Gov. Beshear Offered 'Self-Quarantine' Unemployment. Now State Is Backtracking — And Billing

 Hayes told the state she was just doing what Beshear had instructed.
 Their response was, essentially, that Beshear never told anyone what to do.
 Despite what she heard the governor say during his daily briefings and what she read in his executive orders, Hayes simply wasn’t eligible.

 The governor’s office did not respond to a request for comment.
+(After publication of this story, the governor's office sent a statement.
+Read it here.)

 Hayes is one of many people who received unemployment benefits in Kentucky during the coronavirus pandemic and are now learning they were retroactively deemed ineligible.
 Not only does this cut people off from unemployment for crucial months during the pandemic, many of those found ineligible now owe a debt to the state or federal government that could mean their tax refunds or other money get garnished.